SaraSchim/DNA-project/README.md

 The commands are detailed in the following sections.

 *** For the full requirements description see "DNA Analyzer Project - Requirements.pdf" ***

-Design patterns:

-•	Factory – the main factory creates an object of a command type factory according to the command’s type each command type factory creates the object of the specific command

-•	Strategy – the parse class is a strategy class and gets a parse function according to the command type

-•	Singleton – the database of all the sequences is a singleton class

-Commands:

-•	Creation commands:
--	New
--	Load
--	Dup

-•	Manipulation commands:
--	Slice
--	Concat

-•	Management commands:
--	Del
--	Save

-•	Analysis commands:
--	Find
--	FindAll
--	Len
--	Count

-•	Batch commands:
--	batchList
--	batchShow
--	batchSave
--	batchLoad